mahir1010/MuSeqPose/ReadMe.md

 This widget provides an interface to the Processor modules of the BU-CVKit framework.
 - Based on the metadata provided by the plugin developers, a form is dynamically generated for all available processors.
-- Users can create a pipeline that performs a semantically meaningful computation such as interpolating missing data for input datastore as shown in the figure.
+- Users can create a pipeline that performs a semantically meaningful computation, such as interpolating missing data for input datastore, as shown in the figure.
 - This pipeline can be exported and shared with the community.
 Although this is a simple example, users can create complex pipelines.
 - The pipeline interface dynamically changes colors to indicate the current status of the execution.
   - Green : Processor Execution Completed